-After an uptime of nearly 25 days the IS-IS level 2 LSP may stop being sent, causing the IS-IS routing entry to disappear in the neighbour router.
-This is likely to happen if a router has only one level 2 adjacency.
+• After an uptime of nearly 25 days the IS-IS level 2 LSP may stop being sent, causing the IS-IS routing entry to disappear in the neighbor router.
+This is likely to happen when a router has only one Level 2 adjacency.
 [CSCdi13482]